fprime-community/fprime-workshop-led-blinker/docs/initial-integration.md

 ```shell
 fprime-gds
 ```
-This will likelt open up your browser and show the running flight software.
+This will likely open up your browser and show the running flight software.
 If it does not open a browser, navigate to `http://localhost:5000`.

 Test the component integration with the following steps:
 1. **Verify connection**: confirm that there is a green circle and not a red X in the upper right corner.